It’s Better On Top

 - Start with a toasted baguette, and spread with a dollop of garlic and herb soft cheese.
 Top with warm caramelized onions and a spoonful of red pepper jelly.

-Crispy slices of toasts can also be prepared ahead of time
+- Prepare crispy slices of toasts ahead of time